-Charity working with police to stop knife crime cuts youth reoffending
+Charity working with police to stop knife crime helping to rehabilitate

 -

-Charity working with police to stop knife crime cuts youth reoffending
+Charity working with police to stop knife crime helping to rehabilitate

 - Video report by ITV News National Editor Allegra Stratton

-A charity working with police in a bid to cut youth crime has successfully slashed re-offending rates, ITV News has learned.
+A charity working with police in a bid to cut youth crime is successfully helping to rehabilitate offenders, ITV News has learned.

 Divert, a pilot scheme running in south London, works by intervening with offenders at the point of police detention, asking if they have any interest in being rehabilitated.